 How to Get Started?

-Location – Make sure you don’t choose a high windy area.
+Location: Make sure you don’t choose a high windy area.
 If you don’t have a choice, build a windbreak to protect your garden.
 Avoid areas near busy roads because pollution harms plants and vegetables.
-The garden should also not be near any construction site as the soil may have lead paint.

-Sunlight – If you are gardening in Arizona, sunlight is not a problem.
-Still, it is important to choose a place with plenty of morning sunlight and some afternoon shade to protect the plants from the afternoon heat.
-Most vegetables do well with full sun exposure while leafy vegetables do with partial shade.
+Sunlight: If you are gardening in Arizona, sunlight is not a problem.
+Still, choosing a place with plenty of morning sunlight and some afternoon shade is important to protect the plants from the afternoon heat.

 Selecting What Vegetables to Grow in Arizona

 Gardening in Arizona is different because, unlike other regions, the weather is different.
-In place of one long growing season, Arizona has three small growing seasons – from September to March (cool-season crops), from February to May (warm-season crops) and in the monsoon season.
+In place of one long growing season, Arizona has three small growing seasons – from September to March (cool-season crops), from February to May (warm-season crops), and in the monsoon season.

-While selecting the vegetables, first take into account what you and your family likes to eat.
+While selecting the vegetables, first take into account what you and your family like to eat.
 Grow what you enjoy eating!
 Then, check if these vegetables grow well in Arizona.
 You can check an Arizona vegetable planting calendar and look for your vegetables online.

 Some people also consider the cost involved in growing certain vegetables.
 For example, radish is easy to grow from seeds that are inexpensive.
-It also grows at a fast pace, so you can sow and harvest it several times a year.
-On the other hand, pumpkin uses a lot of garden space and takes time to grow.
-So, choosing to grow pumpkins in a small space is not a cost-effective choice.
+It also grows at a fast pace so that you can sow and harvest it several times a year.

 Space is also a factor to consider.
 Most gardeners have limited space, so it is wise to think about the amount of space each vegetable will take up.
-For small spaces, you can grow quick-growing plants around larger fruit veggies.
-The goal is to allow small plants to grow before the big one catches up.

 Container gardening in Arizona can also be a great option because it requires very little space.
 In fact, you can grow almost anything in a container garden.